Targeting rules overview

-When expanding the Add Targeting Rules tab, you see these parts, with slight differences, depending on the level:
+When expanding the Add Targeting Rules tab, you see these parts, with slight differences depending on the level.

-Parts of the Add Targeting Rules Tab
+Parts of the Add Targeting Rules tab

 |1||Targeting rules icons||Each targeting rule has a corresponding icon.
 Useful tips:

-These options are available on campaign and goal level, but NOT on global level.
+These options are available on campaign and goal level, but not on global level.
 When you create a targeting template, you can:

-|3||Targeting rules||You see the same set of targeting rules on global, campaign and goal level.
+|3||Targeting rules||You see the same set of targeting rules on global, campaign, and goal level.
 For more information on how to configure targeting rules, see Add targeting rules and Apply and ignore targeting rules.|

-|Content Targeting||Target your video content to a specific content category from
+|Content targeting||Target your video content to a specific content category from

-Example: Your video player passes information about the current video to Pulse, for example: 'The cooking show - episode 14'.
-You have a hierarchy of different categories that reflect this information in your Account.
-One of the categories is called 'The cooking show', which allows you to target your campaign to all episodes of that show.
+Example: Your video player passes information about the current video to Pulse, for example The cooking show - episode 14.
+You have a hierarchy of different categories that reflects this information in your Account.
+One of the categories is called The cooking show, which allows you to target your campaign to all episodes of that show.

 Tag targeting also allows you to target on content partners, such as videos by Disney or any other partner, which are useful for passing advertising with syndicated content.

-|Geotargeting||Target your video content to countries, regions, cities and/or
+|Geotargeting||Target your video content to countries, regions, cities, and/or

 metro areas.
 Metro area targeting includes Designated Market Areas